Understanding the First-gen, Student Veteran Identity: First-gen+

 Pre-Conference Workshops are full-day (4 hours) or half-day (2 hours) learning sessions that will take place on Wednesday, Thursday, and Friday before the conference (March 17-19, 2021).
 Similar to the conference, these will be virtual sessions with interactive components.

-While registering be sure to add Funding First-generation Efforts through Success Narratives and University Advancement and learn how to build a dynamic relationship with your University Advancement team as well as develop your own skills as a compelling fundraiser.
+While registering be sure to add Funding First-generation Efforts through Success Narratives and University Advancement, taking place on Thursday, March 18, and Friday, March 19 from 1:30 pm - 5:00 pm ET, and learn how to build a dynamic relationship with your University Advancement team as well as develop your own skills as a compelling fundraiser.

 The Call for Programs is closed!